 Although the HS2 rail link may seem years away at the moment, this is an issue that property owners and tenant occupiers should be planning for now.

-Please contact us if you think you will be affected by the scheme.
+Please contact us if you think you might be affected by the scheme.

 What is HS2?